Sarah Geronimo: Other activities

 Geronimo is a co-founder of G Productions, a production company that produces concerts and shows.
 The formation of the company was conceived by her husband Matteo Guidicelli during the outbreak of the COVID-19 pandemic, where they were filming music videos at home.
 In 2023, the two opened G Studios in Alabang, Muntinlupa; it is described as a mixed-use building that "[would] cater to all advertising, media, and event needs".
 Geronimo said of her venture into business: "It started during the pandemic, [because our] materials ... we were doing it on our own."
 She also donated proceeds for her Perfect 10 concert in 2013 to the victims of Typhoon Haiyan (Yolanda), which is one of the deadliest typhoons recorded in the Philippines.
 (Note: Attributed to multiple references:) Geronimo has also been a spokesperson for various brands, including Jollibee, TNT, Shopee, Banco de Oro (BDO), and Sun Life Financial.

 Personal life

 Geronimo became a born-again Christian in 2007; she regularly attends the Victory Christian Fellowship.

-After six years of dating, Geronimo married her long-time boyfriend Matteo Guidicelli on February 20, 2020 in a private civil wedding ceremony at Victory Church, The Fort in Taguig City.
+Before principal photography for You Changed My Life commenced, Geronimo was romantically involved with Rayver Cruz.
+In 2014, she stated that she had been in a relationship Matteo Guidicelli since 2013.
+They met in 2011 during production of Catch Me, I'm in Love.
+Geronimo announced her engagement on November 7, 2019, and they married on February 20, 2020, in a private ceremony in Taguig.
 Guidicelli admitted of having a crush on his wife prior to them being a couple and he also revealed that they placed God at the center of their relationship.